 - Take the time to know your audience.

-- Be a part of the convention experience, instead of just delivering an hour long speech and immediately leaving.
+- Be a part of the convention experience, instead of just delivering an hour-long speech and immediately leaving.
 Network, attend other sessions, visit with people.

-Find other suggestions on how to Hire a Motivational Speaker here.
+Other suggestions on how to Hire a Motivational Speaker here.